elilfry/SS_2_ex1_3/README.md

   - Check if a graph is connected.
 This determines whether there is a path between every pair of vertices in the graph.

 - **Cycle Detection:**
   - Identify if there are cycles in both directed and undirected graphs.
-This is useful for detecting circular dependencies or potential infinite loops.

 - **Shortest Path:**
   - Calculate the shortest or lightest path between two vertices using various algorithms: